 The general term Case Management is used to describe an individualized, staff-focused service approach of professionally assisting and coordinating a customer's entire program participation from time of program application to post-program follow-up.
 The key concepts with this comprehensive service philosophy include individualized attention, timely and responsive customer assistance, proactive needs assessment and service planning, and effective case file management (both paper file and on Virginia Community College System's online WIOA System of Record).
-The general Case Management responsibilities for WIOA program customer's entire program participation and eligibility determination and continues throughout a customer's entire program participation including: initial assessment, employability planning and development, program enrollment, objective assessment, establishment of an Individual Employment Plan, deployment of program services, program completion, outcomes, post-program activities and follow-up.
+The general Case Management responsibilities for WIOA program customers begin as early as program application and eligibility determination and continues throughout a customer's entire program participation including: initial assessment, employability planning and development, program enrollment, objective assessment, establishment of an Individual Employment Plan, deployment of program services, program completion, outcomes, post-program activities and follow-up.